 The Gate was also a stomping ground for Jack Parsons, one of the founding members of JPL.
 Parsons helped design some of the very first rockets and paved the way for America's space program.
 He also had an intense fascination with the Occult.

 Parsons would visit the Devil's Gate, usually in the company of L. Ron Hubbard — the writer would go on later to found the Church of Scientology.
-Hubbard and Parsons were friends and business partners and friends.
+Hubbard and Parsons were business partners and friends.
 "They would perform ceremonious, religious rituals in the gate," said the Obscura Society's Matt Blitz.
 "Such as believing they could conceive an Anti-Christ."

 Blitz said he and the Obscura Society found about this through biographies of Parsons and letters shared between the two men.

 "They would put a blanket down—some sort of ceremonial blanket.
 And Hubbard would ask Jack Parsons to masturbate onto the blanket," said Blitz.
 "They thought that would be used by the Goddess of Babylon and then in nine months, some Virgin Mary type woman would conceive the Anti-Christ."